-If you want to Use this application:
+If you want to: Use this application:

-If you want to: MegAlign Pro SeqNinja
+SeqNinja

 View the alignment and the mapped features х

 Configure alignment parameters х

 Map features in an end-to-end alignment.
-For instance, to perform a Mauve alignment of end-to-end chromosomes with some rearrangement. x
+For instance, to perform a Mauve alignment of end-to-end chromosomes with some rearrangement. х

 Map VCF features from a .vcf file. х

 Map features into a table, then edit the table before generating the resulting sequence or feature file х